JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 #### Introduce a view model

-Now that the application is becoming more complex, it's time to introduce a view model to your `MainActivity` class.
+Now that the application is becoming more complex, it's time to introduce a view model to the [Android activity](https://developer.android.com/guide/components/activities/intro-activities) called `MainActivity`.
+It invokes the `App()` function that implements the UI.
-The view model will manage the data from `Activity` and won't disappear when `Activity` undergoes a lifecycle change.
+The view model will manage the data from the activity and won't disappear when the activity undergoes a lifecycle change.

-1. Add the following dependencies to your `androidApp/build.gradle.kts` file:
+1. Add the following dependencies to your `composeApp/build.gradle.kts` file:

     ```kotlin
-    dependencies {
+    androidMain.dependencies {
         // ...
-        implementation("androidx.lifecycle:lifecycle-viewmodel-ktx:2.6.1")
-        implementation("androidx.lifecycle:lifecycle-runtime-compose:2.6.1")
+        implementation("androidx.lifecycle:lifecycle-viewmodel-ktx:2.6.2")
+        implementation("androidx.lifecycle:lifecycle-runtime-compose:2.6.2")
+        implementation(libs.androidx.lifecycle.viewmodel.compose)
     }
     ```

-2. In `androidApp/src/main/java`, create a new `MainViewModel` Kotlin class in the project directory:
+2. In `composeApp/src/androidMain/kotlin`, create a new `MainViewModel` Kotlin class:

     ```kotlin
     import androidx.lifecycle.ViewModel